andrewtavis/wikirepo/README.md

 **Jump to:**
 [Data](#data) • [Maps](#maps) • [To-Do](#to-do)

 **wikirepo** is a Python package that provides an ETL framework to easily source and leverage standardized [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) information.
-The current focus is to create an intuitive interface so that Wikidata can function as a common repository for public social science statistics.
+The goal is to create an intuitive interface so that Wikidata can function as a common read-write repository for public statistics.

 # Installation via PyPi
 ```bash